uncrack-vault/android/README.md

   - [Room](https://developer.android.com/training/data-storage/room) - Room is an android library which is an ORM which wraps android's native SQLite database
 - [Material Components for Android](https://github.com/material-components/material-components-android) - Material Components for Android (MDC-Android) help developers execute Material Design.
 Developed by a core team of engineers and UX designers at Google, these components enable a reliable development workflow to build beautiful and functional Android apps.
 - [Password Strength Meter](https://github.com/gustavaa/AndroidPasswordStrengthMeter) - Password strength meter is an easy-to-implement and flexible password strength indicator for Android.
 It is fully customizable and features an animated strength indicator and a matching label.

+# Package Structure 👀

+    com.geekymusketeers.uncrack    # Root Package
+    .
+    ├── data                # For data handling.
+    |   ├── model           # Model data classes, for local entities.
+    │   ├── repository      # Single source of data.
+    │   └── room            # For saving data.
+    |
+    ├── adapter             # Bidge between an `AdapterView` and the underlying data for that view
+    │
+    |
+    ├── ui                  # UI/View layer
+    |   ├── fragments       # application's user interface or behavior that can be placed in an `Activity`.
+    |   ├── onBoarding      # OnboardingScreen
+    │   └── splashScreen    # SplashScreen
+    |
+    ├── utils               # Utility Classes / Kotlin extensions
+    |
+    └── viewmodel           # Generates a binding class for each XML layout file

 ## Architecture 👷‍♂️